DonovanVA/SAM-ORPVR/README.md

 5. **Install the correct CUDA version (I am using 11.7)**
     ### CUDAv11.7
     - CUDA https://developer.nvidia.com/cuda-toolkit
+    - check your CUDA_PATH using something like echo %CUDA_PATH% or if you are using windows like me, check using edit the system environment variables -> Advanced -> Environment Variables and then you should see:

     - Install correct python torch CUDA-enabled libraries for CUDA, run the commands here: (https://pytorch.org/get-started/previous-versions/)
     ```bash